Collection / Russian

 Tha realistic achievements of the authors of genre painting intensely developed in the second half of the nineteenth century, in the works of the Peredvizhniks, being most vividly expressed in the pictures by the outstanding representatives of that trend Ilya Repin (1844-1930) and Vasily Surikov (1848-1916).
 Their works in the collection of the Museum illustrate the innovating achievements of the masters of historical and portrait painting.
 “The Barge Hauler” (1870-1873), “The portrait of M. Klimentova”, “The Blonde Woman”, “The potriat of Solsky” (1903), and “A Duel” are testimonies to Repin’s extraordinary talent, his ability to find artistic forms corresponding to the model, and of his free and wide manner of painting endowing his characters with expressiveness.

 The exposition of the works of the masters of the late nineteenth and early twentieth centuries is the most comprehensive and contains many masterpieces.
-Valentin Serov (1865-1911) has mentioned the portrait of M. Akimova among his five best portraits.
-This work impresses the viewer with extraordinary boldness of image-bearing devices and beauty of colour solution.
-Its colouring built on the combination of rich, lush red and blue coloures and refined white, black and golden tones, stresses the delicacy and subtle charm of the model’s eastern beauty.
+Valentin Serov (1865-1911) himself had mentioned that portrait of M. Akimova was among his five best portraits.
+This work impresses the viewer with extraordinary boldness of image-bearing devices and beauty of colour .
+Its colouring built the combination of rich, lush red and blue coloures and refined white, black and golden tones, stresses the delicacy and subtle charm of the model’s Eastern beauty.

-Another masterpiece of the collection is Mark Chagall’s (1887-1985) “Dacha” (Behind the house). painted in 1917, in one of the happy periods of his life, the composition attracts with sincerity and poetic spirit characteristic of the master.
+Another masterpiece of the collection is Marc Chagall’s (1887-1985) “Summer House” painted in 1917, in one of the happy periods of his life, the composition attracts the viewer with sincerity and poetic spirit characteristic of the master.

-The works of the Russian followes of P. Sezanne, the painters of the circle “Bubnovy valet” Ilya Mashkov (1881-1944), and Alexander Kuprin (1880-1960), alongside with their associates Mikhail Larionov (1881-1964), Natalya Goncharova (1881-1962), are the pride of the Russian collection.
-More than seventeen works by Robert Falk (1886-1958) kept in the Museum, which are among his masterpieces, are evidences to his high artistic skill and rare sense of colour.
-Those features are wonderfully expressed in one of his best works, “A woman in a rose shawl”, the portrait of the painter’s wife, A. Shchekin-Krotova.
-The colouring worked up in rose and grey tones stresses the refinement and femininity of the model, endowing her image with special spirituality of the model, endowing her image with special spirituality and lyricism.
+The works by the followers of P. Sezanne (the painters of the circle “Bubnovy valet”) Ilya Mashkov (1881-1944), and Alexander Kuprin (1880-1960), alongside with their associates Mikhail Larionov (1881-1964), Natalia Goncharova (1881-1962), are the pride of the Russian collection.
+More than seventeen works by Robert Falk (1886-1958) are kept in the Museum.
+These works are among his masterpieces and are evidence to his high artistic skill and rare sense of colour.
+Those features are wonderfully expressed in one of his best works, “A Woman in a Rose Shawl”, the portrait of the painter’s wife, A. Shchekin-Krotova.
+The colouring worked up in rose and grey tones stresses the refinement and femininity of the model, endowing her image with special spirituality and lyricism.